Are You Worried, Or Is It Anxiety?

 iStock/xavierarnau

 The results of a growing number of studies suggest that online therapy can help individuals reduce symptoms of anxiety.
 For example, in a meta-analysis that included 20 studies, researchers found that online therapy led to significant improvements in worry and anxiety for participants experiencing generalized anxiety disorder.
-The study also mentions the ability of online therapy to bridge the treatment gap that exists in mental health care by providing available and cost-effective solutions.
+The study also mentions the ability of online therapy to bridge the anxiety treatment gap that exists in mental health care by providing available and cost-effective solutions.
+Anxiety can be managed effectively with the right treatment approach.

 If you’re experiencing trouble managing your anxiety symptoms, consider speaking to a licensed therapist online.
-With an online therapy platform like BetterHelp, you can address concerns regarding anxiety remotely, through video calls, voice calls, or in-app messaging.
-Online therapy is an affordable option—BetterHelp subscriptions start at $65 per week (billed every 4 weeks), and you can cancel anytime.
+With an online therapy platform like BetterHelp, you can address concerns regarding anxiety remotely through video calls, voice calls, or in-app messaging.
+Online therapy provides a convenient and effective way to manage anxiety.

 Takeaway